 Niche: (n) a suitable place, job, etc.

-- He has found a niche for himself in the book trade.
+- Example: He has found a niche for himself in the book trade.

 Deluge: (v) to cover or fill with a great flood of things.